AdguardTeam/KnowledgeBase/docs/adguard-for-windows/solving-problems/low-level-settings.md

 ### Adjust size of fragmentation of initial TLS packet

 Specifies the size of the TCP packet fragmentation, avoiding deep packet inspection.
-This option only affects secured HTTPs traffic.
+This option only affects secured HTTPS traffic.

-If this option is enabled AdGuard splits the initial TLS packet (the “Client hello” packet) into two parts: the first one has the specified length and the second one has the rest, up to the length of the whole initial TLS packet.
+If this option is enabled, AdGuard splits the initial TLS packet (the ClientHello packet) into two parts: the first one has the specified length and the second one has the rest, up to the length of the whole initial TLS packet.

 Acceptable values: 1–1500.
 If invalid size is specified, the value selected by the system will be used.
 This option is only applied when the *Protect from DPI* Stealth mode option is enabled.

 ### Plain HTTP request fragment size

 Adjusts the size of the HTTP request fragmentation.
 This option only affects plain HTTP traffic.
-If this option is enabled AdGuard splits the initial packet into two parts: the first one has the specified length and the second one has the rest, up to the length of the whole original packet.
+If this option is enabled, AdGuard splits the initial packet into two parts: the first one has the specified length and the second one has the rest, up to the length of the whole original packet.

-Accepted values: 1–1500.
+Acceptable values: 1–1500.
 If invalid size is specified, the value selected by the system will be used.
 This option is only applied when the *Protect from DPI* Stealth mode option is enabled.

 ### Enable HAR writing